melodykramer/old-website/projects.md

 <br>
 <br>

-I frequently works on side projects or short-term engagements within the public media, podcasting, and civic technology space.
+I frequently work on side projects or short-term engagements within the public media, podcasting, and civic technology space.
 Things I do:

 - develop or improve audience engagement or existing social media strategies
 - make content consistent, structured, and easier to understand.